 The Baptistery of Saint John, or San Giovanni, is one of the oldest buildings in Florence.
 Built in an octagonal shape, the Baptistery is famous for its gilded bronze door, Porta del Paradiso, whose panels hold reliefs of Biblical scenes.
 The Baptistery doors are now replicas of the original, which are kept in the cathedral museum.
 Many famous Florentines were baptized inside, including Dante Alighieri.Continue to 5 of 12 below.

 05 of 12

 Venice's Grand Canal

 When Robert and Sienna arrive in Venice by train, they immediately head to the Grand Canal to get to Saint Mark's Square.
 Venice's Grand Canal, Canale Grande, is like Main Street to the city built on canals, cutting through the middle of Venice and crossed by only four bridges.
-Since it's the main waterway, the canal is full of boats of all kinds, from gondolas and water buses to private boats and fishing boats.
-Although the most common way to get to Saint Mark's Square, the main square of Venice, is on the number 1 Vaporetto, it's also the slowest so Robert, Sienna, and their new companion hire a private boat.
+Since it's the main waterway, the canal is full of all types of boats, from gondolas and water buses to private boats and fishing boats.
+Although the most common way to get to Saint Mark's Square is on the number 1 Vaporetto, it's also the slowest.
+As a result, Robert, Sienna, and their new companion hire a private boat.

 06 of 12